 When contacting EMS, Settipane denied treatment and was free to leave.

 After the accident, Settipane went to Broward Health Imperial Point complaining of pains in his chest area.
-Afterwards, having collapsed lung and fractured ribs, he went into surgery and slipped into a coma.
+Afterward, having collapsed lung and fractured ribs, he went into surgery and slipped into a coma.

 The county, claiming in court documents preexisting conditions caused his death.
 Also, the bus driver did not face punishment for the sharp turn.